 Full Biography

 My name is Samantha Bradshaw.
-I am an Assistant Professor at American University’s School of International Service, a Research Fellow with the Centre for International Governance Innovation and Fellow with the International Strategy Forum’s (ISF) North America Cohort.
-Prior to joining AU, I was a Postdoctoral Research Fellow at Stanford University working at the Center for Democracy, Development and the Rule of Law the Digital Civil Society Lab, and the Program for Democracy and the Internet.
+I am the Director of the Center for Security, Innovation & New Technology at American University.
+I am also an Assistant Professor at American University’s School of International Service.
+I am also currently a Perry World House Lightning Scholar Fellow, and a Research Fellow at the Center for International Governance Innovation.
+Prior, I was a Fellow at Schmidt Futures International Strategy Forum (North America), as well as a Postdoctoral Research Fellow at Stanford University working at the Center for Democracy, Development and the Rule of Law the Digital Civil Society Lab, and the Program for Democracy and the Internet.
+I completed my D.Phil. in Information, Communication, and the Social Sciences at the Oxford Internet Institute in 2020.

 My scholarship uses a mix of computational and qualitative methods to answer foundational questions about technology, politics, and power: When do digital technologies enhance or constrain democracy?
 What roles do governments, companies, and civil society play in shaping civic life?
 And which policy interventions are most needed to improve online information ecosystems?